nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 `2.16.840.1.113741.1.16.1`

-# CoMID Schema Extensions {#sec-comid-schema-extensions}
+# CoMID Extensions {#sec-comid-extensions}

-The baseline CoMID schema for Reference Values is extended with an attribute that informs a Verifier as to which matching semantics to apply, whether they are equivalance, range, or set membership semantics.
+This profile extencs the baseline CoMID for Reference Values with an expression that informs Verifiers about non-exact-match matching semantics that include: ranges, sets, masks.

-This profile extends `measurement-values-map` with additional measurements that are used by Evidence, Reference Values, and Endorsed Values.
+It extends `measurement-values-map` which is used by Evidence, Reference Values, and Endorsed Values.

 ## Expressions {#sec-expressions}